yuanjunchai/yuanjunchai.github.io/_pages/about.md

   - text QA and chat with RAG
   - multi-modal QA and chat
   - AI agent
-- Next step we would take research about Multi-modal LLM for AI cloud native.
+  - Multi-modal LLM for AI cloud native.
 </div>
 </div>